Nat1405/newer-nifty/README.rst

 Nifty supports several command line arguments.
 Using these with a user_options.json input file makes Nifty integrate well with shell scripts.

-Nifty may be invoked with the following command line options:
+Nifty may be invoked with the following command line arguments:

 **-l**
   Load.
 Load data reduction parameters from a user_options.json file.